0xRushy/JLPTN5ArabicHelper/README.md

 2. Review the vocabulary word presented, and click on "Next" to see a new word.
 3. Add words to your favorites by clicking the "Add to Favorites" button.
 Review them later by clicking "View Favorites".
 4. Click on "About" to learn more about the extension and its purpose.
+5. Click on "Listen on Forvo" to hear the pronunciation by a native speaker.

 ## Project UI